amandakoster/pokedex/README.md

 ### Delivery:
 * How to access the code for the project:
    - clone public GitHub repo
-    - cd into the directory
+   - cd into the local directory
+   - run [npm init] and [npm install] in your terminal to install dependencies and node_moduels
    - run [npm start] in your terminal
+    - app will run on localhost:3000
 * Github repository (public) preferred though not required:
     - https://github.com/amandakoster/blink-api
 * URL to view a live version of the site: